sonjiku/pythia/README.md

 #### Advanced

 ### Tables that point to other tables
 If you follow the instructions in the `template.py` correctly, you should be able to make it so an element of a list points to another list.
-Due to the way pythia is written, if the element contains a string that matches the **key** of another "table" in your "table of tables", then `pythia` will fetch a random element from that table.
+Due to the way pythiarg is written, if the element contains a string that matches the **key** of another "table" in your "table of tables", then `pythiarg` will fetch a random element from that table.
-This can happen an indefinite amount of times and there are no protections to prevent pythia from going into an infinite recursive loop.
+This can happen an indefinite amount of times and there are no protections to prevent pythiarg from going into an infinite recursive loop.
 This will leave her very confused.
 For your sake, I hope she doesn't get mad at you and lash out on any other programs in memory, though it is unlikely for that to happen.
 ### Presets
 Using the previous bit of knowledge, we can create "Presets".
 For an example you could try running `python __main__.py spyt --preset potionseller` or `python __main__.py spyt --preset character`.
 These two presets are a bit different implementation wise, but they both use the same concept of list elements that point to a random element from another list.
 Your friend might be happy with your d100 table of surnames, but you can have a dozen different surnames for your vivid character with hopes and dreams during the time it takes for you to roll the dice and look up the result on the table.